dr4f/site/format.md

 #### Size

-The size value of a row header always refers to the size of the row *not* including the unsigned 32-bit integer used to store the size.
+The size value of a row header always refers to the size of the row *not* including the unsigned integer used to store the size.
 The size of a row can never be 0.
 In the future, there may be variant formats of `dr4` that use smaller or larger max sizes of rows.

 #### Length

 The length value of a row header refers to the number of fields in a row.
-It is stored as a 32-bit unsigned integer (4 byte sequence) right after the size.
+It is stored as an unsigned integer (1, 2, or 4 byte  sequence, depending on variety) right after the size.
 It, like the size, can never be 0.

 #### Offsets